 3.4.1 Pre-Tournament Survey

 Two months prior to the Tournament, I contacted the head coach of each provincial team and officials from the Chinese Rugby Football Association (CRFA) to seek permission for the study.
-After receiving the permission from all participating teams and CRFA, five days prior to the Tournament I asked the coach or manager of each team to create a virtual message group on WeChat containing only athletes who would be participating in the Tournament.
+After receiving the permission from all participating teams and CRFA, five days prior to the Tournament I asked the coach or manager of each team to create a virtual message group on WeChat, including the coach/manager of the team, the athletes competing in the Tournament, and the researcher.
 The WeChat group could be accessed by the athletes on their personal mobile phone devices with Internet connection.
-The WeChat group was populated by the coach/manager of the team, the athletes competing in the Tournament, and the researcher.
 Once the WeChat group was set up, I posted a standard message in each group in which I introduced the study and provided the link to the Qualtrics survey for the athletes to complete in their own time (for English and Chinese versions of the script, see Appendix ?
 Section ?).

 Upon opening the link to the survey, Athletes read a detailed brief about the survey, provided consent, and demonstrated their ability to answer the survey questions by changing the position of a virtual sliding bar toggle that would feature in many of the survey questions.
 Athletes were then asked a number of questions grouped by the following categories: perceptions of individual and team performance, feelings about the overall quality of recent team coordination (team click), social bonding, technical competence, and personality type.
 The order in which each item appeared within these categories was randomised for each survey participant.
 At the end of the survey, athletes were asked to provide basic identification variables such as age, sex, team, position, and injury status.
 The pre-Tournament survey took approximately 15 minutes to complete.
 Once the data collection window for the pre-Tournament survey had ceased, survey responses were collated in Qualtrics and then imported into RStudio (Version 1.0.136) for cleaning and statistical analysis.